dart-lang/language/working/0110-incremental-sound-nnbd/roadmap.md

 #### [Typescript](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-2-0.html)

-Typescript is of course unsound by design.
+Typescript is unsound by design.
 In addition to the core unsoundness of the type system, it specifically allows unsound nullable promotion of dotted paths.

 ```typescript
 class Ref<T> {